tokio-rs/website/content/blog/2026-09-24-topcoat-server-applications.md

 [Two months][ann] ago, we ([Julien] and [I][Carl]) announced [Topcoat], a batteries-included full-stack Rust framework.
 It includes views, components, mailers, an ORM ([Toasty]), and more.
+Topcoat aims to make building web apps with Rust as productive as any other language.
 We have been hard at work shipping features, so it is a good time to talk about what is new.

 I started my career as a professional software developer building web applications with Ruby on Rails.
 At the time, the [“build a blog in 15 minutes”